 VK3RTV

-VK3RTV is Melbourne's digital television repeater located at Mt View, Glen Waverley.
+VK3RTV is Melbourne's high defination digital television repeater located at Mt View, Glen Waverley.

 The output is a two channel multiplexed signal of 100 watts on 445.5 Mhz DVB-T2 vertically polarised.
 The channels are designated VK3RTV1 and VK3RTV2.
 A high definition set top box capable of manual tuning is required to receive signals from it.